 From Chiquila, take a short ferry ride to Isla Holbox.
 The ferry ride takes no more than 25 min and costs 100pesos.
 The ferry leaves Chiquila every hour during the day.

 Though you may find people flagging you towards their car park, check out a few of them to get the best price before you drive in.

-Getting around Isla Holbox
+Getting around Isla Holbox island

 One of the best things about Isla Holbox is that it’s car-free.
 Get set to stroll, cycle or hire a golf cart to take you from one end to the other across unpaved paths blanketed with sand.

-Isla Holbox accommodation
+Isla Holbox hotels

 There are no massive hotel developments on the island – yet.
-For now, choose from great-value hostels, charming boutique hotels, romantic villas and beachy cabins.
+For now, choose from great-value hostels, charming boutique hotels, romantic villas, and beachy cabins.

-If you choose to spend all of your time on the beach, it’ll only be your room, bike rental (about 30 pesos) and food that you need to budget for.
+If you choose to spend all of your time on the beach, it’ll only be your room, bike rental (about 30 pesos), and food that you need to budget for.

-ATMs are pretty scarce (there´s two on the island, but they are often empty), so it’s best to take sufficient cash to the island with you.
+ATMs are pretty scarce (there are two on the island, but they are often empty), so it’s best to take sufficient cash to the island with you.

 Isla Holbox travel tips

-First up, Holbox is pronounced ‘Holebosh’.
-You’ll feel like you’re in another world here, and one that’s chilled out and the epitome of ‘no worries’.
+First up, Holbox is pronounced ‘Holebosh.’
+You’ll feel like you’re in another world here, and one that’s chilled out and the epitome of ‘no worries.’

 Like it?
 Share it!
 Pin it!